jordancodingdill/GIS-Portfolio/README.md

    * *Takeaway:* Shows how data spikes artificially in areas where human infrastructure, roads, and agriculture create overlapping bottlenecks between people and wildlife.

 4. **The Infrastructure Interface (`capys` & Brasilia/Cerrado):**
-   * *Focus:* Terminal views of capybaras and caimans thriving right alongside human developments.
+   * *Focus:* Terminal views of capybaras and pecarris thriving right alongside human developments.
    * *Takeaway:* Concludes the narrative by proving that our global wildlife maps often track human footprints just as much as they track animal biology.

 ---